anselor/ankermake-m5-protocol/README.md

 **NOTE:** This is our first major release and while we have tested thoroughly there may be bugs.
 If you encounter one please open a [Github Issue](https://github.com/Ankermgmt/ankermake-m5-protocol/issues/new/choose)

+**IMPORTANT:** Video streaming functionality is currently not working in the latest version.
+This feature is being investigated and will be fixed in a future update.

 The `ankerctl` program uses [`libflagship`](documentation/developer-docs/libflagship.md), a library for communicating with the numerous different protocols required for connecting to an AnkerMake M5 or M5C printer.
 The `libflagship` library is also maintained in this repo, under [`libflagship/`](libflagship/).

 ![Screenshot of ankerctl](/documentation/web-interface.png "Screenshot of ankerctl web interface")